REST - Representational State Transfer

 - Easier to implement than the legacy alternatives (we do not speak of WebSockets).

-- Just a browser to access a service.
+- Only a browser is needed to access a service.

 - Caching of resources, thus speeding up operations.